 Just before Leon Theremin fled the country, he completed a new instrument for Lucie Rosen, which she called the September Theremin.
 It was the most advanced instrument Theremin had built to date.
 Today the September Theremin is on display at Caramoor’s Rosen House, alongside a Moog Music Etherwave Theremin.

 “Caramoor’s Rosen House is really the most wonderful place…I was amazed by what is there, and what is unknown to the art world.” – William Rieder, Curator of European Sculpture and Decorative Arts at the Metropolitan Museum of Art

-The magnificent rooms at the Rosen House are filled with the extraordinary collection Mr. and Mrs. Rosen amassed through the years: Renaissance, 18th century, and Eastern art objects and furnishings – tapestries, sculpture, paintings, textiles, furniture, exquisite wall coverings, stained glass, Urbino Maiolica and a major jade collection.
-Entire rooms were imported from European palaces and country manors.
+The magnificent rooms at the Rosen House are filled with the extraordinary collection Mr. and Mrs. Rosen amassed through the years: Renaissance, 18th century, and Eastern art objects and furnishings – sculpture, paintings, furniture, exquisite wall coverings, stained glass, Urbino Maiolica, and a robust Asian collection that includes a limestone Head of Kuan Yin, the goddess of compassion and mercy from the Tang dynasty, and an outstanding eight-fold Chinese screen with 40 panels of carved jade set in an original teak frame.
+The screen (pictured here) is considered unique and depicts the Hills of Immortality, the paradise of the Taoist religion.
+From Europe, the Rosens imported entire rooms from palaces and country manors.

 The 17th century Burgundian Library, exceptional for its vaulted, periwinkle-blue ceiling decorated with 13 biblical scenes.
 Walls and doors are decorated with 65 additional paintings.